CFP vs CWM Differences

 What is a Certified Financial Planner (CFP)?

-This course gives you a mark or a professional certification of a financial planner.
-The course is conferred by the Certified Planner Board of Standards or the CFP board based in the USA.
-This course is available at 25 other organizations that are affiliated with this board.
-Organizations based outside the USA are marked as the international owners of CFP.
+The CFP course gives the candidate a mark or a professional certification as a financial planner conferred by the Certified Planner Board of Standards or the CFP Board based in the USA.
+This course is available at 25 other organizations affiliated with this board.
+The organizations outside the USA are marked as the international owners of CFP.

-The completion of CWM is an assurance that you will be able to appropriately perform the following financial management jobs.
+The completion of CWM is an assurance that the candidate can appropriately perform the following financial management jobs.

 - Measuring the value of all listed companies